doctorg-ml/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Restart the monitoring stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You need to stop the monitoring stack and run the ``stat-all.sh`` command with an additional flag:
+You need to stop the monitoring stack and run the ``start-all.sh`` command with an additional flag:

 ``-b "--storage.tsdb.allow-overlapping-blocks"``